krishpyyy-pt/Portfolio/README.md

 ---

+## 💡 Project Goals

+The primary goal was to step away from traditional, templated portfolios and build something that was not only functional but also demonstrated a deep understanding of JavaScript DOM manipulation, event handling, and core CSS layout principles.
+It was a fun challenge to replicate the behavior of a desktop OS within the constraints of a web browser.

+---

 ## ✨ Key Features

 * **Retro Win95 UI**: A faithful recreation of the classic desktop, taskbar, start menu, and window elements using the [98.css](https://jdan.github.io/98.css/) library and custom styling.